 Women or girls with warning signs should see a doctor within a day.
 However, if the only warning sign is stool in the discharge, a delay of several days is not likely to be harmful.

 Women without warning signs should see a doctor within a few days.

-If women recognize the symptoms of a yeast infection (see Vaginal Infections and Pelvic Inflammatory Disease: Vaginal Yeast Infection (Candidiasis)), are confident that what they have is a yeast infection, and have no other symptoms, they probably do not need to see a doctor every time they have a discharge.
+If women recognize the symptoms of a yeast infection (see Vaginal Yeast Infection (Candidiasis)), are confident that what they have is a yeast infection, and have no other symptoms, they probably do not need to see a doctor every time they have a discharge.
 A discharge caused by a yeast infection is usually distinctive.
 It is thick, white, and often clumpy, resembling cottage cheese.
 However, sometimes yeast infections cause mainly itching and burning with only a small amount of discharge.

 What the doctor does:

 Doctors first ask the woman questions about her symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the pain and the tests that may need to be done (see Symptoms of Gynecologic Disorders: Some Causes and Features of a Vaginal Discharge).
+What they find during the history and physical examination often suggests a cause of the pain and the tests that may need to be done (see see Some Causes and Features of a Vaginal Discharge).

 Doctors ask about the discharge: